stuyam/hotwire_native_version_gate/README.md

 Easy version gating for Hotwire Native Apps in Rails.
 Allows you to specify features that you want turned on or off based on whether the request is from iOS, Android, and their app versions.

+> **⚠️ This gem is pre-1.0.**
+>
+> The API and feature set may change in future releases.
+Please use with caution, and open issues if you hit trouble.

 ### How it works

 App version information is appended to the app's User Agent so the backend can feature gate based on that information.